alohamujeeb/alohamujeeb.github.io/docs/tutorials/docker/docker-installation.md

 ### Step 4: Verify installation
 ``` bash
 docker --version
 ```

 You should see an output like:
 ```
 Docker version 28.3.3, build 980b856
 ```

+### Step 5: Summary

+- Docker is a tool that allows multiple applications to run in isolation from each other on the same machine.

+- Each application is packaged along with its code and the tools needed to run it, ensuring consistency.

+- If one Docker container fails, it does not affect other running containers.

+- Applications can be easily moved across machines since everything needed to run them is bundled together, eliminating the need for separate installations and configurations.